goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.markdown

 Create Basecamp project.
 Project name should follow `ClientName: ProjectName` (ex.
 DataXu: Forecasting).
 An admin of Basecamp will need to set this up.
 Just ask if you need help.

 Notify Invo person responsible for billing when the first and subsequent invoices should be sent to the client.

-## Team

-Review SoW and discuss project with Sales team to understand the backstory of the project and stakeholders.

 ---